Why is a Celebrant so important?

 - We will start a no-obligation, free initial meeting, where you have the chance to ask me any questions you might have, get to know me, and discuss your big day.
 I will get a feel for your overall style, tone and personalities, as well as any ideas you might have.

 - If you choose to book me as your Celebrant, we will select and/or tailor a package for you, and sign a service agreement and statement of fees.
+These documents outline my terms and conditions, each party’s responsibilities, and your payment schedule.

 - Depending on which package you have selected, you may also be provided with my resource booklet, a rehearsal and/or a commemorative ceremony booklet.